bevyengine/bevy/release-content/migration-guides/convert_coordinates.md

 ```

 As said before, this will result in all models looking rotated when imported.
 The correct way to deal with this depends on your situation.
-If you have a static camera, you can simply negate its z coordinate:
+If you have a static camera, you can negate its z coordinate:

 ```rust
 // old